kanboard/website/README.md

 Kanboard's website
 ==================

-This website is a simple HTML static and user friendly webpage.
+This website is a simple HTML static and cool webpage.

 How to add a new plugin to the list?
 ------------------------------------